 Day 3.
 Monday – Longreach (B,L,D)

-At the Qantas Founders Museum we discover the 1922 Qantas Hangar, photographs, memorabilia and multimedia displays telling inspirational stories of this pioneering airline.
-We then take a 1.5 hour jet tour, taking us behind the scenes of the Boeing 747 and 707.
-For lunch we head to the famous Wellshot Hotel, a unique outback pub over one hundred years old.
+At the Qantas Founders Museum we discover the 1922 Qantas Hangar and view marvellous interpretive and interactive exhibits before joining a guided Airpark Tour where our guide tells the story of the founding of Qantas.
+For lunch we head to head to the famous Wellshot Hotel, a unique outback pub over one hundred years old.
 We then discover Ilfracombe’s Machinery Mile displaying the evolution of pastoral development throughout Queensland’s outback.
-Tonight we round off our day enjoying the Drovers Sunset Cruise on the Thomson River, relaxing on the top deck whilst listening to stories about the river, its wildlife and indigenous links.
-As the colours fade into starlight, we dock at Smithy’s for an outback camp oven themed dinner and live show.
+Late afternoon we round off our day and unwind on the Drover’s Sunset Cruise on the Thomson River.
+Relax on the top deck with tasty on board nibbles platters followed by a two-course table service dinner under the stars at Smithy’s Outback Dinner & Show.

 Day 4.
 Tuesday – Winton (B,L,D)

-This morning be inspired by the Australian Outback and the stories of the people who shaped our nation.
-Many are given tribute at the famous Australian Stockman’s Hall of Fame, where bush history slides up close to you with tales of bush-rangers, shearers, stockmen and drovers.
-The live Outback Stockman’s Show, with working dogs, horses, sheep, a bull and resident larrikin stockman, encompasses the modern-day aspects of being a stockman, as well as telling tales of a bygone era.
+Be inspired by the Australian Outback and the stories of the people who shaped our nation with a tribute at the famous Australian Stockman’s Hall of Fame.
+Bush history slides up close to you with tales of bush-rangers, shearers, stockmen and drovers.
+We then see a live Outback Stockman’s Show, with working dogs, horses, sheep, a bull and resident larrikin stockman telling tales of a bygone era.
 After lunch we bid Longreach farewell and travel north-west to Winton.
-2 Night Stay: Boulder Opal Motor Inn OR Outback Motel, Winton
+2 Night Stay: Boulder Opal Motor Inn, Winton

 Day 5.
 Wednesday – Winton (B,L,D)